FurkanTheHuman/celery-example/README.md

 Even though this project works on a singular machine, once you create a rabbitmq and a redis service accesible from different machines, just update the urls for them and everything is same.

+## Note
+I added yaml files for deployment to kubernetes however other way should still work.
+Will update after I test some details.